Index vs. OJS: What differences determine the choice of an editorial management system?

 Index or OJS?
 What differences make the choice of an editorial management system?

 Hello again!
 I'm Albany from the Index product team.
-Today I want to talk about a topic that comes up a lot in our conversations with scientific journal editors: Is Open Journal Systems (OJS) better than a SaaS solution like Index?
-There's no single answer, but there are key factors that can help you decide based on your journal's needs.
+Today I want to talk about a topic that comes up a lot in our conversations with journal : Is Open Journal Systems (OJS) better than a SaaS solution like Index?
+There's no single answer, but there are key factors that can help you decide based on your journal .
 Let's explore them!

 What is OJS and why has it become so popular?

-Open Journal Systems (OJS) is an open-source software that has been a mainstay for many scientific journals, especially at universities.
+Open Journal Systems (OJS) is an open-source software that has been a mainstay of many journal , especially at universities.
 Its most notable advantages are:

 • It is free in its "pure" form, at least in terms of licensing.